hamedsteiner/Decision-Tree/README.md

+### Introduction
+Classifying letter recognition data based on ID3 Algorithm using Decision Tree and got the confusion matrix.

+- #### First part
+The tree is trained based on Information Gain (IG) criterion.

+- #### Second part
+The tree is trained based on Gini Index criterion.

+- #### Third part
+The two attributes with the most IG are swapped and the tree is trained.

+- #### Fourth part

+Using Random Forest, clustered the attributes into K folds, and trained K trees and found the K with the best accuracy.

 ###  Datasets

-Our Dataset is a mat file, which can be easily read using loadmat command in MATLAB.
+The Dataset is a mat file, which can be easily read using loadmat command in MATLAB.
 It includes 4000 test, and 16000 training handwritten black-white alphabet letters, totally in 26 classes.
 Each instance has 16 features, such as number of different pixels, mean and variance of the balck pixels in different ways and etc.

-### Introduction
-Classifying letter recognition data based on ID3 Algorithm using Decision Tree.

-- #### First part
-- In the first part, The tree is trained based on Information Gain (IG) criterion.
-- In the second part, The tree is trained based on Gini Index criterion.
-- In the third part, the two attributes with the most IG are swapped and the tree is trained.
-- In the fourth part

 ## Description of the files in this repository

-1) ``train.py``: Execute this file to train the model
+1) ``code/initial_tree.m``: Execute this file to train the Decision Tree based on IG.
-2) ``test.py``: Execute this file to test the model
+2) ``code/initial_tree_GINI.m``: Execute this file to train the Decision Tree based on Gini index.
-3) ``model/IBCLN_model.py``: Contains the class defining our model
+3) ``code/tree_changed_atts.m``: For the 3rd part
-4) ``model/networks.py``: Contains the function that defining the networks and losses.
+4) ``code/random_forest.m``: Contains the function that defining the networks and losses.
-5) ``options/base_options.py``: This file contains the basic options
-6) ``options/train_options.py``: This file contains the options for training
-7) ``options/test_options.py``: This file contains the options for testing